nzvincent/nzvincent-github/ansible-quick-docker-installation/README.md

-## A simple way to deploy docker and docker-compose to Debian 9 & Ubuntu
+## A quick way to deploy docker and docker-compose to Debian 9 & Ubuntu

 **Requirements:**
 * Debian / Ubuntu 64 bits OS